vmware-archive/cascade/README.md

 ```
 *NIX $ ./bin/cascade
 ```
 This will place you in a Read-Evaluate-Print-Loop (REPL).
-Code which is typed here is appended to the source of the (initially empty) top-level module and evaluated immediately.
+Code which is typed here is appended to the source of the (initially empty) top-level (root) module and evaluated immediately.
 Try defining a wire.
-You'll see the text ```ITEM OK``` to indicate that a new module item was added to the top-level module.
+You'll see the text ```ITEM OK``` to indicate that a new module item was added to the root.
 ```verilog
 >>> wire x;
 ITEM OK
 ```
-The verilog specification requires that code inside of ```initial``` blocks is executed exactly once when a program begins execution.
-Because Cascade provides a dynamic environment, we generalize the specification as follows: Code inside of ```initial``` blocks is executed exactly once immediately after it is compiled.
+The Verilog specification requires that code inside of ```initial``` blocks is executed exactly once when a program begins executing.
+Because Cascade is a dynamic environment, we generalize that specification: code inside of ```initial``` blocks is executed exactly once immediately after it is compiled.
 Try printing the value of the wire you just defined.
 ```verilog
 >>> initial $display(x);
 ITEM OK